syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/How-to.md

     }
 }
 {% endhighlight %}

-Executing the above codes renders the following output in an iOS device.
+{% endtabs %}

 ![](PopupLayout_images/PopupInDataGrid.png)

-## Load SfPopupLayout in TouchesEnded event of UITableView
+## load SfPopupLayout in TouchesEnded event of UITableView

-SfPopupLayout allows you to open it in the TouchesEnded event of UITableView.
+The SfPopupLayout allows loading it in the TouchesEnded event of the UITableView.

-Refer the below code example to show the popup in TouchesEnded event.
+{% tabs %}
 {% highlight c# %}

 // CustomViewController.cs